zavolanlab/mirflowz/README.md

 1. A SAM file containing alignments intersecting a pri-miR locus.
 These alignments intersect with extended start and/or end positions specified in the provided pri-miR annotations.
 Please note that they may not contribute to the final counting and may not appear in the final table.
-Alignments are discarded if their start and/or end positions differ from the ends of the provided pri-miR annotations by more bases than the extension used.

 2. A SAM file containing alignments intersecting a mature miRNA locus.
 Similar to the previous file, these alignments intersect with extended start and/or end